Want to be a speaker who stands out, in person or in virtual meetings? Here are 5 powerful ways to motivate and inspire your audience.

-As the first steps along the road to inspiring listeners, below are 5 effective ways to be a more original speaker that I've gleaned from my years as an actor and speech coach.
-Try any of these the next time you're slated for a speech or presentation where you want to make an impression.
+As the first steps along the road to inspiring listeners, below are 5 effective ways to be a more original speaker.
+I've developed these suggestions over many years as an actor and speech coach.
+Try any of them the next time you're slated for a speech or presentation where you want to make an impression.
 (Note: you don't necessarily have to include all of them in the same presentation!)

-- Think about how this topic has been dealt with in the past.
+- Consider a different approach.
+Think about how this topic has been presented in the past.
 Why did previous speakers handle it that way?
 What advantages or disadvantages did those approaches have?
 If a previous approach wasn't particularly successful, can you try something different instead?
 How can you be an original presenter who taps into the particular strengths of public speaking?
-Here are 3 secret ingredients of crafting a great speech.

 - Try “suspending your expertise.”
 Imagine that you’re brand new to your business or field.
 Look at the problem from a neophyte’s point of view.
 Issues which were too close and familiar for you to see clearly may come sharply into focus for the first time.

 - Elicit audience responses.
 Come up with ways for listeners or online meetings participants to respond.
 It doesn't matter if it's dead air or the dead vacuum of cyberspace—it's still something you don't want to make the audience experience.
 If this is a revolutionary concept for you . . . revolt!
 Right now in particular, there are millions of fellow professionals out there who would like nothing better than to do something different in a Zoom meeting.